TheDucky/Terminal-discord-presence/README.md

 ## How to setup Terminal-discord-presence
 1. Press the "Code" button and download zip file.

-2. choose the correct `.py` file for your system
+2. Choose the correct `.py` file for your system
     * [UnixDRP.py] - For GNOME-terminal and KDE-Konsole
     * [WindowsDRP.py] - For Windows CMD, Powershell and Terminal

-3. run the file `python3 file_name.py`
+3. Run the file `python3 file_name.py`

 **AND YOU ARE DONE!.
 ITS THAT SIMPLE**